Hutterites: Population and distribution

-As of March 2018, there were 120 colonies in the United States, of which: 54 colonies in South Dakota, 50 in Montana, 9 in Minnesota and 7 in North Dakota.
+As of March 2018, there were 120 colonies in the United States, of which: 54 colonies in South Dakota, 50 in Montana, nine in Minnesota and seven in North Dakota.
 A Montana government report in 2010 published a specific list of colonies and schools in that state.
+Hutterite colonies have existed in the rural farming areas of eastern Washington state since the mid-20th century.

 The approximate U.S. population of Brethren was 11,000 in 2018.

-Hutterite colonies have existed in the rural farming areas of eastern Washington state since the mid-20th century.
+In 2020, the U.S. Religion Census counted 15,531 Hutterites (in 145 congregations), of which: 9,041 of Schmiedeleut group (77 congregations), 4,754 of Lehrerleut (43 congregations), 1,409 of Dariusleut (22 congregations) and 327 in other groups (3 congr.).

+Below is the list of US counties by Hutterite percentage and population.
+Data according to "Association of Religion Data Archives" (ARDA) in its laterst report.